Courage Above and Beyond

 The first Albert Edward (1856-1864) was the second of all the Padstow lifeboats followed by another with the same name – a gift of the City of Bristol (1864-1883).
 A splendid scale model, the property of Bristol City Museum, now has pride of place in the Padstow Museum Lifeboat display.
 She is recorded as having saved 106 lives.

-The Padstow Museum display which shows a model of the Arab (on loan from Bristol City Museums) and the lifeboat, The Albert Edward – a gift from the City of Bristol.
+The Padstow Museum display which shows a small model of the Arab and a larger model of The Albert Edward which was a gift from the City of Bristol.
+(This model is on loan from the City of Bristol Museum)

 In 2011, treasured items were donated to Padstow RNLI by members of the Corkhill family.
 They included the silver medal awarded to him on this occasion.